 This means we can declare that we are a carbon neutral farm.

 The values of our farm

 We are passionate about sustainability, education and conservation.
 We want to improve the understanding of why traditional farming methods such as grazing on our permanent pasture and protecting our established woodland, play a crucial role in the conservation of native wildlife, flora and fauna.

 Conservation has led our family to have a particular fascination with crocodiles.
 We have cared for and been involved with these incredible animals for the past 2 decades including Andy (Johnson) participating in the composing of a European published dossier on the farming, welfare and husbandry of crocodilians.
 Crocodile ranching (farming) has been successful in the recovery of the conservation status of many crocodilian species.
 It also provides a sustainable alternative to the overfishing of our oceans which is currently unsustainable.
 We are hoping to continue to develop our crocodile farm here at Johnsons of Old Hurst to be a part of this remarkable conservational effort.
 If action is taken quickly there is still time to recover the damage that has been done to our oceanic biodiversity.

 Alongside the conservational benefits of crocodile ranching, there has been successful research into the medicinal benefits associated with crocodilian biological components.
 We hope our venture can assist with the furthering of this research, looking into the next generation of antibiotics, medicines and vaccines.

-At Johnsons of Old Hurst, we are on a mission to offer all children and adults from any background, free of charge, the opportunity to get close to animals and livestock and to understand their importance to the environment.
+At Johnsons of Old Hurst, we are on a mission to offer all children and adults from any background, the opportunity to get close to animals and livestock and to understand their importance to the environment.